jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-instance-storage/README.md

 <p align="center" width="100%"><img src="assets/efs.jpg" alt="efs" width="300"/></p>

+**EFS Storage Options**

+- Amazon EFS Standard Storage Class
+  - The EFS Standard storage class is designed for active file system workloads, and you pay only for the amount of file system storage you use per month.
+Data is stored regionally within and across multiple Availability Zones (AZs).
+- Amazon EFS Standard-Infrequent Access Storage Class:
+  - The EFS Standard-Infrequent Access storage class (EFS Standard-IA) is cost-optimized for files accessed less frequently.
+Data stored on the EFS Standard-IA storage class costs less than EFS Standard storage class, and you will pay a fee each time you read from or write to a file.
+Data is stored regionally within and across multiple Availability Zones (AZs).
+- Amazon EFS One Zone Storage Class:
+  - The EFS One Zone storage class is designed for active file system workloads, and you pay only for the amount of file system storage you use per month.
+Data is stored within a single Availability Zone.
+Standard data transfer fees apply for inter-AZ or inter-region access to file systems.
+- Amazon EFS One Zone-Infrequent Access Storage Class:
+  - The EFS One Zone-Infrequent Access storage class (EFS One Zone-IA) is cost-optimized for files accessed less frequently.
+Data stored on the EFS One Zone-IA storage class costs less than the One Zone storage class, and you will pay a fee each time you read from or write to a file.
+Data is stored within a single Availability Zone.
+Standard data transfer fees apply for inter-AZ or inter-region access to file systems.
+- Amazon EFS Bursting Throughput (Default):
+  - In the default Bursting Throughput mode, there are no charges for bandwidth or requests, and you get a baseline rate of 50 KB/s per GB of throughput included with the price of EFS Standard storage class.
+Read operations are metered at a 1:3 ratio toward this rate, so you can drive up to 150 KB/s per GB of read throughput or 50 KB/s per GB of write throughput with this baseline rate.
+- Amazon EFS Provisioned Throughput:
+  - You can optionally select the Provisioned Throughput mode and provision the throughput of your file system independent of the amount of data stored and pay separately for storage and throughput.
+Read operations are metered at a 1:3 ratio toward this rate, so you can drive up to 3 MB/s of read throughput or 1 MB/s of write throughput for every 1 MB/s of throughput provisioned.
+Like the default Bursting Throughput mode, the Provisioned Throughput mode also includes 50 KB/s per GB (or 1 MB/s per 20 GB) of throughput in the price of EFS Standard and EFS One Zone storage classes.
+You are billed only for the throughput provisioned above what you are provided based on data you have stored.

 ### EBS vs EFS

 - EBS are bound to one AZ and can be attached to one instance at a time.
 To move across regions we can use the snapshots (it is just a copy).